Denver Police Encryption: When the Mile High City Went Dark

 Colorado's Failed Promise: HB21-1250

-In 2021, Colorado passed HB21-1250, the first statewide law requiring police departments with encrypted radio to establish media access policies.
-Journalists, civil liberties groups, and transparency advocates pushed hard for the bill.
+In 2021, Colorado passed HB21-1250, a statewide law requiring law enforcement agencies that encrypt all of their radio traffic to establish media access policies.
+Journalists, civil liberties groups, and transparency advocates pushed hard for the provision.

 The law requires: